suchitj2702/MaskRCNN_custom_training_testing_python/README.md

 To train on a custom dataset without making any changes to the code, implement the following steps as it is.

-## 0. Download or clone the repository as it is
 ## 1. Dividing the dataset into training and validation set

 * Put the training set in this [folder](TrainingImages/train)